 The American Express Essential Credit Card offers value to customers looking to reap the rewards without paying any annual card fees.
 Those who regularly spend on their credit card and pay off their balance in full each month stand to gain the most from the American Express Essential Credit Card.

 Unlike other rewards cards on the market, there is no cap on the number of reward points you can earn in a statement period.
-Every $1 spent on eligible purchases will earn you 1 rewards point.
-This can either be transferred to a choice of eight airline partner programs, redeemed online for a retail gift card or used to pay for card charges on your statement.
+Every $1 spent on eligible purchases will earn you 1.25 Membership Rewards points.
+These can either be transferred to a choice of eight airline partner programs, redeemed online for a retail gift card or used to pay for card charges on your statement.
 Participating airlines include Air New Zealand Airpoints, Asia Miles, Emirates Skywards, Etihad Guest, Malaysian Airlines Enrich, Singapore Airlines KrisFlyer, THAI Royal Orchid Plus and Velocity Frequent Flyer.

 What RateCity says